arungudelli/angularjswiki/content/en/fontawesome/fa-stop-circle.md

-## Stop Circle Icon with Fixed Width
+## fa-stop-circle Icon with Fixed Width

 All the font awesome icons does not have same width.